 - What's New

-Along with hundreds of minor adjustments, here are the major changes in this book since Maintaining Your Mac: A Joe On Tech Guide, version 1.1:
+Along with hundreds of minor adjustments, here are the major changes in the third edition (version 3.0) since Maintaining Your Mac: A Joe On Tech Guide, version 1.1:

 - Updated the book for compatibility with macOS 10.13 High Sierra

 - Removed mentions of CrashPlan and replaced them with Backblaze (or other backup apps, as appropriate)

 - Revised my advice for automatic installation of system data files and security updates in “Turn On Automatic App Store Updates”

 - Added more detail about how much available disk space you may need in “Clean Out Accumulated Cruft,” and added a sidebar, “How Much Disk Space Is Really Available?”